Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-8RThakzdQlw.md

 ### Transcript

-> okay yeah so they can see your your screen now yeah so like these are all like the different takes we're just filming like a long segment of like let's react and do weird and the pog thing at the end i think here and then we did yeah this this so this was all like we're just making up as we're filming this yeah
+> okay yeah so they can see your your screen now yeah so like these are all like the different takes we're just filming like a long segment of like let's react and do weird and the pog thing at the end I think here and then we did yeah this this so this was all like we're just making up as we're filming this yeah